Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we address a class of astrostatistical inverse prediction tasks by introducing\emph{Astro-DSB}, a dynamic generative modeling framework based on the Diffusion Schrödinger Bridge.
-Targeting key physical quantities within Giant Molecular Clouds, \emph{Astro-DSB} learns the probabilistic transition between partial observables and true physical states, offering a more flexible alternative to conventional one-step or purely discriminative approaches.
+Targeting key physical quantities within GMCs, \emph{Astro-DSB} learns the probabilistic transition between partial observables and true physical states, offering a more flexible alternative to conventional one-step or purely discriminative approaches.
 Our study reveals that, in contrast to static tasks where dynamic modeling may appear excessive, explicitly learning distributional transitions is both meaningful and beneficial in physically grounded systems demonstrated via improved generalization in out-of-domain simulations and real-world observables.
 Overall, \emph{Astro-DSB} offers better alignment with physical interpretability and supports the broader potential of probabilistic modeling in scientific discovery.

-\paragraph{Limitation and future direction.} Despite the improved robustness and performance to unseen simulation conditions, our method does not explicitly model the full forward physical equations that govern the GMC evolution.
+\textbf{Limitation and future direction.} Despite the improved robustness and performance to unseen simulation conditions, our method does not explicitly model the full forward physical equations that govern the GMC evolution.
 While this is reasonable given the intractable nature of observational inversion problems in this work, future extensions could involve integrating multiple intermediate states, leveraging richer supervision signals, or directly encoding the dynamic physical laws into the generative modeling process to further strengthen the alignment between ML and physical dynamics for extended applications with well-defined physical forward processes.

 \begin{ack} This research was partially supported by an Amazon Research Award to OR and YZ.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of Amazon.
 DX acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number 568580].
 DX also acknowledges support from the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship Program, a program of Schmidt Sciences.
+YZ also acknowledges the travel funding support by the French National Research Agency (ANR) via the “GraspGNNs” JCJC grant (ANR-24-CE23-3888), coordinated by Johannes F. Lutzeyer from École Polytechnique.

 \end{ack}

 {

 }